epfl-ada/ada-2022-project-stuckoverflow/README.md

 ## Research Question
 The aim of this project is to investigate the following research questions:
-* Do people often misuse video tags on unrelated video categories to exploit trending topics?
-We can narrow down by focusing on tags used in popular channels.

 * How do tags evolve and die?
 We can focus on one or few specific tags (that are relevant to our story) and study its trajectories.
 We can find out if a dying tag is replaced with a new term.
 * How do clusters of tags behave temporally?
 We can use word clouds in specific intervals and relate them to real-life events during that period of time.
+* Do people often misuse video tags on unrelated video categories to exploit trending topics?

 ## Proposed additional datasets